 A club where women at Vanguard can come together as sisters and help one another in their walk with god. “one in Christ through Sisterhood.”

-The Student Veterans Organization supports veterans as they transition to the school environment.
+The Veterans' club supports veterans as they transition to the school environment.
 Through integration with the on-campus population, veterans and traditional students alike partner in serving the community.